Skip to contents

 Technical Details

-FrEDI can be run for a single scenario, or run multiple times with different inputs, for example to facilitate comparisons between two individual scenarios (e.g., baseline and policy), or assess uncertainties in input projections.
+FrEDI can be run for a single scenario, or run multiple times with different inputs, for example to facilitate comparisons between two individual scenarios (e.g., reference and policy), or assess uncertainties in input projections.

 The main FrEDI function is FrEDI::run_fredi(), as described further on the Getting Started page.